Steeler (G.I. Joe): Profile

 His real name is Ralph W. Pulaski, and his rank is that of Army 1st lieutenant O-2.
 His original rank was O-1 or 2nd Lieutenant.
 Steeler was born in Pittsburgh, Pennsylvania.

 His primary military specialty is armor officer and his secondary military specialties are artillery and transportation officer (88A).
-Steeler comes from a blue collar middle-class background.
-He put himself through college on an ROTC scholarship and worked as a heavy equipment operator before enlistment.
+Steeler came from a blue collar middle-class family and got himself into college through an ROTC scholarship and the money he earned as a heavy equipment operator.
 Graduated top of class from Armor School at Fort Knox, and received special training as part of the Cadre X-AFV Project at the Aberdeen Proving Ground, artillery school at Fort Sill, AFV Desert Exercise at Fort Hood, and the Covert Ops school at Langley.
 Steeler is proficient with all NATO and Warsaw Pact AFVs, and is a qualified expert with the M-16, M1911A1 Auto Pistol, the MAC-10 and the Uzi submachine gun.

 Steeler was originally a tank commander for the "M.O.B.A.T." tank (Motorized Battle Assault Tank).
-He is young and reckless, and often clashes with authority (including superior officers).
+He is young and reckless, and often conflicts with authority figures (including superior officers).
 He often challenges teammates to physical endurance tasks; he respects people more this way.